Most SME retailers focus more on traffic generation and promotion than they do on site conversion.

 - Saturday / Sunday or Evening Delivery

-There are almost certainly search benefits to having these features; search demand for certain products, for example “flowers same day delivery”.
+There are almost certainly search benefits to having these features; search demand for certain products, for example, “flowers same day delivery”.

 I’d argue that there are mobile product conversion benefits.
-Interflora, for example, recognise that their mobile users are far more likely to demand same day delivery and therefore make that message clearly visible on the landing page.
+Interflora, for example, recognises that their mobile users are far more likely to demand same day delivery and therefore make that message clearly visible on the landing page.

 Displaying how many items you have left in your inventory; products in stock, hotels rooms available and so on is a tactic used to take advantage of the feeling of scarcity.
 The theory being that the scarcer an item is, the more motivated a buyer might be to complete a transaction.
 In a nutshell, if you reduce the quantity supplied of a product or its availability you create a scarce product.
 This perceived scarcity then allows you to sell more.